Andrew J. Reitz

 1995 - 1998 |

-For four summers, I was an intern at Ameritech, worked on the following: testing network devices
+For four consecutive summers I was an intern at Ameritech and worked on testing

 |